HOT WATER AUCKLAND WIDE

 • Flow rate limits simultaneous taps

-• Needs electrician + plumber + gasfitter
+• Needs electrician + plumber + gasfitter — all work requires a gas compliance certificate

 Cost Comparison